sircharlo/meeting-media-manager/README.md

 ## Where can I find help about downloading and using M³?

-Check out our [SUPPORT.md](https://github.com/sircharlo/meeting-media-manager/blob/master/SUPPORT.md) file for guidance.
+Check out our [SUPPORT.md](https://github.com/sircharlo/meeting-media-manager/blob/master/SUPPORT.md) file for guidance or go directly to our [documentation website](https://sircharlo.github.io/meeting-media-manager/).

 ## Additional steps for macOS users to open the app without errors